C Program To Print Prime Numbers From 1 to n

 }

-In this program, we will find and use a while loop to print prime numbers from one to n.
-It has an outer while loop to find each number starting from two up to n.
+In this program, a while loop is used to find and print prime numbers from one to n.
+It has an outer while loop to check each number starting from two up to n.
 For each number, an inner while loop checks if it's divisible by any number between 2 and half of itself.
 If no divisors are found, the number is prime and printed.
 With the while loop, the program checks each number until reaching the upper limit n.

 Enter the range: 50